TANMAY2001/Galytix_Python/README.md

 ```

 ## Notes
 - The `GoogleNews-vectors-negative300.bin` file is required for running phrase similarity calculations.
-Please download that from from https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit
+Please download that from from https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit and include that in the project folder.
 - The FastAPI app provides an API for additional functionalities.

 Feel free to modify and extend the functionality as needed! 🚀